“Vision is not enough, it must be combined with venture. It is not enough to stare up the steps, we must step up the stairs.”

-The Linaro Kernel Team work for the 13.03 cycle includes depopulate the Exynos directory, convert UX500 to common clk, refactor EHCI controller code, depopulate the ux500 and plat-nomadik and , Android alarm-dev compat_ioctl support updates, improvements to eMMC Power Management Support, and the Android Sync infrastructure patches have been queued in Upstreaming staging for 3.10.
+The Linaro Kernel Working Group work for the 13.03 cycle includes depopulate the Exynos <mach-exynos/include-mach> directory, convert UX500 to common clk, refactor EHCI controller code, depopulate the UX500 and plat-nomadik <mach/*> and <plat/*>, Android alarm-dev compat_ioctl support updates, improvements to eMMC Power Management support.

 On the Automation and Validation front, LAVA now supports Arndale booting with UEFI and the bootloader configuration is being done “on the fly”.